The expansion of the Shawnigan Lake Museum

 A museum is not just about the past.
 It is as much about informing the future.

-The Shawnigan Lake Historical Society is a not-for-profit, charitable organization established by volunteers, in 1977, to protect and promote the history of Shawnigan Lake and surrounding area.
-This dedicated group immediately began collecting artifacts and archival material that represented the stories of the area.
+The Shawnigan Lake Historical Society is a not-for-profit, charitable organization established by volunteers, in 1977, to protect and promote the history of Shawnigan Lake and the surrounding area.
+This dedicated group immediately began collecting artifacts and archival material to represent the stories of the area.
 They also took workshops and museum related courses to prepare themselves for the day that they would open a museum.

 In 1983, opportunity knocked.
-The volunteer firemen had outgrown their fire hall in the village and built a new one down the road.
+The volunteer firemen had outgrown their fire hall (built in 1950) in the village and built a new one down the road.
 The historical society took over the redundant building with enthusiasm.
 Garth Harvey, who helped to shape the old fire hall into a museum, said that, “For a while, we will rattle around like a few peas in a saucepan.”
-Thirty-three years later the Shawnigan Lake Museum is still in the same building (now on the CVRD Heritage Registry) and “packed like sardines” would be a more apt description.
+Thirty six years later, the Shawnigan Lake Museum is still in the same building (now on the CVRD Heritage Registry) and “packed like sardines” would be a more apt description.

-After decades of donations of artifacts, and archival material from the Shawnigan community, and nearby communities in the region, we have outgrown the space.
-This hampers our ability to provide the programming and service to the community that we feel is part of our mandate.
+After decades of donations of artifacts, and archival material, mostly from the Shawnigan community, we have outgrown the space.
+This hampers our ability to provide the programming and service to the community that is part of our mandate.

-We are proposing an expansion to the museum that adds a new building of roughly 3200 square feet connected to the current building.
-There would be two access points from the new space through to the old – one to access the current display gallery and one to access the archives and research room.
+We are planning an expansion to the museum that adds a new build of roughly 3200 square feet that will seamlessly connected to the current building.
+There wil be two access points from the new space through to the old – one to access the current display gallery and one to access the archives and research room.

 - Museums possess the resource materials to enrich and improve the school curriculum which should be integrated into the education system.
 We have had many school groups visit the Shawnigan Lake Museum, but it is difficult in our cramped space to accommodate a class of twenty to thirty students; the teachers; the parents and the volunteers that are necessary to ensure a rewarding experience.
-We also have visits from local pre-school groups.
+We also have visits from local pre-school groups, Cubs and Brownies.

-- We have also had many group visits from Seniors’ groups; residents from care homes and organized bus tours.
+- We have group visits from seniors; residents from care homes and organized bus tours.
 Currently, there is no space to gather groups of children or adults, inside or outside, let alone space to accommodate several visitors in wheelchairs or using walkers.

 Another objective of a museum is to provide an attraction that draws people to the area: